-SALW collected, seized or confiscated by the Federal Armed Forces outside of Germany during operations under NATO or EU control (EUFOR and KFOR) were destroyed, either through NATO or EU forces or local authorities.
+There were no SALW collected, seized or confiscated by the Federal Armed Forces in the year 2007 outside of Germany during operations under NATO or EU control (EUFOR and KFOR).

-Annexes 2.2 and 2.3 contain information on SALW seized and destroyed by EUFOR and KFOR.
 ISAF did not collect or destroy SALW in the referred period.